dries007/HA_DobissCAN/README.md

 This is an addon for Home Assistant in the form of a custom component that can be installed via [HACS](https://hacs.xyz/).

+If you are using a Home Assistant Operating System installation and you are using a CAN hat that requires you add lines to your /boot/config.txt, you may need to [log into the OS](https://developers.home-assistant.io/docs/operating-system/debugging/).